adm-vietnam/adm-vietnam.github.io/pages/home.md

 background: /assets/theme/images/chuttersnap-146799-unsplash.jpg
 permalink: /
 ---
-## Research Experiences for Vietnamese Undergraduates
+## Research Experiences for Vietnamese Students
 this subsection contains a description of the program.

 ## Organizers